deveth0/FuehrerscheinApp/README.md

 It does not neccessarily contain the last developement status but is updated as often as possible.

 ###Copyright
 The application is distributed under the Apache License v2.0.
-I don't have any copyright for the questions & questionpapers used in the application and can't distribute them.
+The questions and questionpapers are not included in this license.
+Their copyright is noted down in the files.

 ###Acknowledgements
 The application uses several external libraries, which are referenced in the build.gradle file.